bachue/sequel-unicache/README.md

   # class level configuration, for all unicache keys of the model
   unicache if: {|user, opts| !user.deleted? },                      # don't cache it if model is deleted
            ttl: 30,                                                 # Specify the cache expiration time (unit: second), will overwrite the default configuration
-           cache: Dalli::Client.new('localhost:11211'),             # Memcache store, will overwrite the default configuration
+           cache: Dalli::Client.new('localhost:11211'),             # Memcache/Redis store, will overwrite the default configuration
            serialize: {|values, opts| values.to_msgpack },          # Serialization method, will overwrite the global configuration
            deserialize: {|cache, opts| MessagePack.unpack(cache) }, # Deserialization method, will overwrite the global configuration
            key: {|hash, opts| "users/#{hash[:id]}" },               # Cache key generation method, will overwrite the global configuration